Cookie Mix

 1. Egg:

 • Whole Egg.
-These cookie recipes come with instructions to use a flax egg.
+All of our cookie recipes with this mix come with instructions to use a flax egg.
 We think that the flax egg is the best for this mix rather than using a real egg.
 That being said, if you would like to use a whole egg, you may do that.
 Our test team tried whole eggs and it does work, a flax egg will just give you a chewier cookie.
-2T Flax is equal to 2 whole eggs.
+2 Tablespoons Flax is equal to 2 whole eggs.

 • Powdered Egg Replacer.
 This will work for our cookie mix if you need to use it.
 It will definitely make a crunchier cookie and they will be drier, but it will work.
 Do what works best for you.